Vectair/FDMS/STATE.md

 The next work item is:

-Fix EGOW / LOC / timing regression cluster
+**Live Board summary counter aggregation and computed tooltips**

-Before producing a Claude prompt, ChatGPT should inspect the relevant current files on main, especially:
+Before producing a Claude prompt, ChatGPT should inspect the relevant current files on `main`, especially:

-src/js/ui_liveboard.js
-src/js/datamodel.js
-src/js/vkb.js

-Likely inspection targets:

-new movement modal validation
-LOC validation path
-EGOW code validation rules
-callsign enrichment path
-enrichMovementData
-planned-time sync helpers
-duration recalculation helpers
-inline edit save path
-modal edit save path
-timing recalculation triggers

-Expected output before Claude implementation:

-actual cause
-exact files to change
-exact functions to modify
-exact behaviour to restore
-smoke tests
-docs impact
+- `src/js/ui_liveboard.js`
+- any summary/stat aggregation helpers
+- any tooltip/computed-count rendering paths
+- movement counting logic for DEP, ARR, LOC, OVR, T&G, and O/S
+- EGOW-based civil/military classification only where it contributes to displayed summary counters

+The resolved EGOW / LOC / timing cluster should remain part of regression testing, not the active implementation target.

 ---